-Christelle Mas is a French visual artist who was born near Paris (Melun).
-She has worked in Paris, Helsinki and now lives in Oulu in Finland.
-She works with photography, drawings and also does installations.
-Her artwork often originates from popular science and the study of medical and mechanical imagery.
-Her starting point therefore lies in science, but during the process fictitious truths become a reflection of her own inner world.
-Christelle Mas´ works have been shown in Finnish and international group and solo exhibitions.
-Her works are in private collections and in the public collections of the Art Museums of Oulu and Kemi in Finland.
+Christelle Mas is a French visual artist living in Oulu, Finland.
+She works with photography, drawings and installations.
+Her artwork often originates in popular science and the study of medical and mechanical imagery.
+While the starting point therefore lies in science, during the process fictitious truths become a reflection of the artist’s own inner world.